-1. Module code: B19TVK08E

-2. Title: BUSINESS STATISTICS

-3. Credit points: 7

-4. Start term: 2020/21/1

-5. Module leader: MÓNIKA GALAMBOSNÉ TISZBERGER, DR.

-6. Module restrictions:

-(a) Pre-requisite none

-(b) Programme restrictions BSc in Tourism and Catering

-(c) Level restrictions 2-3

-(d) Other restrictions or none

-requirements
+1. Module code: B20TVK08E 2.
+Title: BUSINESS STATISTICS 3.
+Credit points: 7 4.
+Start term: 2021/22/1 5.
+Module leader: Mónika GALAMBOSNÉ TISZBERGER, Dr. 6.
+Module restrictions: (a) Pre-requisite none (b) Programme restrictions BSc in Tourism and Catering (c) Level restrictions 2-3 (d) Other restrictions or It is recommended to finish successfully Probability and requirements Statistics.
 7. Aims: The module aims to provide students with an understanding of both the theory and practice of Business Statistics.
 Using the MS Excel as a statistical tool, students will be able to use the special features of a commonly used program and at the same time they will get an overview over the background of the calculations.
 The main focus of the module is to introduce students to the complex tools of statistics to enable them to research business and management problems in their further studies and work.
+8. Learning outcomes: 1.
+Define measurement scale of the input variables, recognize statistical problems and match the proper basic methodology (hypothesis test, analysis of os, linear regression model, time series analysis) 2.
+Describe uncertainty in estimations and hypothesis tests 3.
+Explain statistical reports and conclusions4.
+Solve certain business problems based on data Use basic statistical te eminology